BeInfinityBytes/Model-Recommendation-System/README.md

-# ModelIQ – Model Selection & Recommendation Backend
+# Model Selection & Recommendation

 ## Overview

-ModelIQ is a backend system that helps users select suitable AI/ML models based on their use case.
+This is backend system that helps users select suitable AI/ML models based on their use case.
 It works by:

 1. Accepting a natural language use case from the user
 2. Analyzing ambiguity using an LLM (Gemini)